Free one-to-one remote advice sessions for London based artists from Artquest staff and freelance artist-career specialists.

-Each month we will release twenty-one sessions with three advisors: two of our regularly occurring advisors and one more specialist guest advisor – on a specific medium, career stage or wider issue facing artists.
+Each month we will release twenty-eight sessions with four advisors: three of our regularly occurring advisors and one more specialist guest advisor – on a specific medium, career stage or wider issue facing artists.
 When booking you can select which advisor you would like to meet based on their areas of expertise.
 The sessions are booked on a first come, first served basis.
 Each session lasts 45 minutes and is conducted on either Skype or Zoom, as preferred.

 Due to the popularity and limited sessions available, Artquest asks artists to book no more than one session per year.
 This is to ensure the availability is fair and accessible to the London art community.

-Our regularly occurring advisors are Mary Cork, Rosalind Davis, and Sophia Kosmaoglou.
+Our regularly occurring advisors are Leyla Reynolds, Mary Cork, Rosalind Davis, and Sophia Kosmaoglou.
 Bookable one-to-one sessions with these advisors are available monthly.
-They have wide-ranging expertise across the arts sector including: commercial contemporary art, the not-for-profit sector, curation, art consultancy, alternative arts education, self-organisation, collaboration, and community.
+They have wide-ranging expertise across the arts sector including: commercial contemporary art, the not-for-profit sector, curation, illustration, reportage, art consultancy, alternative arts education, self-organisation, collaboration, and community.